Dwarozh Private School: Raising Kurdistan flag

-Every Saturday in this gym three students raise the Flag of Kurdistan and the principal with physical education teacher perform the raising of the flag, with performing the Kurdish National Anthem Ey Reqîb, the picture shows raising of the flag at the gym in 2013 and 2014.
+Every Saturday in this school, three students raise the Flag of Kurdistan, and the principal with the physical education teacher perform the raising of the flag, while performing the Kurdish National Anthem Ey Reqîb.
+The picture shows the raising of the flag in 2013 and 2014.

 History

-In 2010 many students began to attend the school, both from local and international background. in this year, the school also split into two independent schools.
+In 2010 many students began to attend the school, both from local and international background.
+In this year, the school also split into two independent schools.

-One of the schools is the dwarozh typical school, whose name was recently (2007) changed to Hawcharkh.
+One of the schools is the Dwarozh Typical School, whose name was recently (2007) changed to Hawcharkh.
 The typical school is for those students who rank top of their classes, with an average of 85 or above when they pass primary school.

-The other school, dwarozh private school, is for those students who come from outside the country, with no regard to their average scores.
+The other school, Dwarozh Private School, is for those students who come from outside the country, with no regard to their average scores.

 Both schools are housed in the same building but attendance times are different for each school.